Please enable JavaScript

 Second-line specific and intensive treatments for lupus.

 For moderate to severe forms of lupus, immunosuppressants such as azathioprine, methotrexate, or mycophenolate mofetil may be prescribed.
-Their role is to calm the immune system by reducing the activity of the cells responsible for inflammation: they slow the proliferation of T and B lymphocytes, decrease the production of pro-inflammatory substances, and disrupt immune activation mechanisms.
+Their role is to calm the immune system by reducing the activity of the cells responsible for inflammation: they slow the proliferation of T and B lymphocytes, decrease the production of pro-inflammatory substances, and interfere with immune activation mechanisms.

-Biotherapies in the treatment of lupus.
+Biologic therapies in the treatment of lupus.

 These treatments are generally proposed when the disease remains active despite conventional therapies.
 They help reduce the overall activity of lupus, improve persistent symptoms, and decrease dependence on corticosteroids.
 However, their use requires certain precautions: they are contraindicated in cases of active infection and must be used with caution in immunocompromised patients.
-Updating vaccination status is often recommended before starting these treatments, and regular monitoring is essential.
-The most common adverse effects include reactions at the injection site or during infusions, headaches, fatigue, and an increased risk of infections, particularly viral infections (such as shingles with anifrolumab).
+Updating the vaccination status is often recommended before starting these therapies, and regular monitoring is essential.
+The most common adverse effects include reactions at the injection site or during infusions, headaches, fatigue, or an increased risk of infections, particularly viral infections (such as shingles with anifrolumab).
 More rarely, hypersensitivity reactions may occur.

 And what about the specific case of pediatric lupus?